vcgarnica/MSE_FindR/README.md

 #### 2.1.
 Latin square

-Let's take the Latin square design as an example, which is the most straightforward experimental design supported by `MSE FindR`.
+Let's take the Latin square design as an example, which is the most straightforward experimental design supported by `MSE FINDR`.
 In this design, the number of columns, rows, and treatments within a study is equal.
 In addition, comparisons are made for only one treatment factor, referred to as factor `A`.
-Thus, when using `MSE FindR` with a Latin square design, users don't need to specify the number of columns and rows in each trial, the tool automatically determines these values based on the number of treatments for each trial. `MSE FindR` will calculate the number of treatments and determine the correct number of degrees of freedom for the residual variance for each trial.
+Thus, when using `MSE FINDR` with a Latin square design, users don't need to specify the number of columns and rows in each trial, the tool automatically determines these values based on the number of treatments for each trial. `MSE FINDR` will calculate the number of treatments and determine the correct number of degrees of freedom for the residual variance for each trial.

 The CSV input file compiling trials arranged in Latin square design should include four information columns, named at user's preference: trial identification number (e.g. labeled as *trial_id*, numerical), treatment list for factor `A` (e.g., *fertilizer*, either numerical or categorical), treatment means (e.g.,*yield*, numerical), and the post-hoc test results (e.g., *fisher_letters*, categorical) (Table 1).

 Looking at Table 1, the first 5 fertilizer treatments correspond to treatments evaluated in the first scientific report.
-Then, we included 3 fertilizer treatments for the second trial, with respective `MSE FindR` supporting information.
+Then, we included 3 fertilizer treatments for the second trial, with respective `MSE FINDR` supporting information.
 This is done for all primary reports in the designated folder until all trials are included in the CSV input file.
 In this example, we are interested in obtaining variability metrics for fertilizer treatments.

 Table 1.
-Example of columns in the CSV file for obtaining $\hat\sigma^2$ via `MSE FindR`in Latin square designs.
+Example of columns in the CSV file for obtaining $\hat\sigma^2$ via `MSE FINDR`in Latin square designs.

 | trial_id | fertilizer | yield  | fisher_letters|
 |:---------|-----:|----:|-------:|